apoorva-sriv/MonoUniversity/README.md

 Click on tiles to get their information and follow the rules of interactions as per phase 1.

 ## Profile
-Clicking on the top right icon will lead you to your profile, allowing you to select your piece by clicking on it, or uploading your custom avatar.
-Do note that you must own said piece in order to proceed.
+Clicking on the top right icon will lead you to your profile, allowing you to view your details and select among the tokens you have bought.

 # Sample Walkthrough for TA